httpwg/http-extensions/draft-ietf-httpbis-secondary-server-certs.md

 connection exported authenticator authenticate API.
 See {{exp-auth}} for more details on the input to this API.

 The SERVER_CERTIFICATE frame applies to the connection, not a specific stream.
 An endpoint MUST treat a SERVER_CERTIFICATE frame with a stream identifier other than 0x00 as a connection error.

 ## HTTP/3 SERVER_CERTIFICATE frame {#http3-cert}
-A SERVER_CERTIFICATE frame in HTTP/3 (type=0xTBD) carrries a TLS Exported authenticator that clients can use to authenticate secondary origins from a sending server.
+A SERVER_CERTIFICATE frame in HTTP/3 (type=0xTBD) carries a TLS Exported authenticator that clients can use to authenticate secondary origins from a sending server.

 The SERVER_CERTIFICATE frame MUST be sent on the control stream.
 A SERVER_CERTIFICATE frame received on any other stream MUST not be used for server authentication.

 ~~~~~~~~~~ ascii-art
 SERVER_CERTIFICATE Frame {